pvcraven/2017_web_security/source/final/morgan/index.rst

 Introduction
 -------------

-AngularJS is a "JavaScript-based open-source front-end web application framework that is maintained by Google with a community of individuals and corporations to address many of the challenges encountered in developing single-page applications [wikiAngularJS]_."
-"AngularJS is put in place to help simplify the development and testing of mobile apps but providing client-side model-view-controller (MVC) and model-view-viewmodel (MVVM) and will work with most up to date internet applications."
-In short terms, AngularJS takes your framework and adapts and extends your HTML and creates it in a format that is able to be used by different models and views.
+AngularJS is a "JavaScript-based open-source front-end web application framework that is maintained by Google with a community of individuals and corporations to address many of the challenges encountered in developing single-page applications." [wikiAngularJS]_ "AngularJS is put in place to help simplify the development and testing of mobile apps but providing client-side model-view-controller (MVC) and model-view-viewmodel (MVVM) and will work with most up to date internet applications." [wikiAngularJS]_ In short terms, AngularJS takes your framework and adapts and extends your HTML and creates it in a format that is able to be used by different models and views.
 Once this process is complete the end result for AngularJS is to improve the testing and performance of the program.

 History of AngularJS
 ---------------------

 AngularJS first came about when the first team started working on it in 2014.
 It first reads the HTML page it then interprets the tag attributes in the HTML to directives, which is a language construct, to make the inputs and outputs readable by JavaScript variables.
 Then those variables are grabbed by JSON resources.
-"Some common websites that use this is ABC News, Sprint, Walgreens, etc. This is used a lot throughout the world, according to various sources it is used on 12,000 sites and this was from 2016!"
+"Some common websites that use this is ABC News, Sprint, Walgreens, etc. This is used a lot throughout the world, according to various sources it is used on 12,000 sites and this was from 2016!" [wikiAngularJS]_

 AngularJS Framework
 --------------------